Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model

 Detailed derivation can be found in the Supplementary Material.

 Remarkably, by setting $w=1$, we focus on the marginal distribution of mRNA copy number, and \eqref{partial1} reduces to

-which is exactly the partial differential equation system appeared in our previous work \cite{lu2025stochastickineticsmrnamolecules}.
-This can be intuitively understood since the fluctuations of protein copy number does not contribute to the fluctuation at mRNA level, while changes in mRNA copy number do affect fluctuations at protein level.
-This phenomena is widely-known as dynamic disorder \cite{Singlemoleculeapproachdispersed2002J.Chem.Phys.}.
-Additionally, the probability distribution of protein copy number cannot be treated marginally; instead, the joint probability distribution needs to be considered.
+which is exactly the partial differential equation system that appeared in our previous work \cite{StochasticKineticsMRNA2025}.
+This can be intuitively understood since the fluctuations of the protein copy number do not contribute to the fluctuation at mRNA level, while changes in mRNA copy number do affect fluctuations at protein level.
+This phenomenon is widely known as dynamic disorder \cite{SinglemoleculeApproachDispersed2002}.
+Additionally, the probability distribution of the protein copy number cannot be treated marginally; instead, the joint probability distribution needs to be considered.

 Actually, we also construct the analytical solution to the partial differential equation system \eqref{partial2} using the method of characteristics, which can be found in the Supplementary Material.
-We note that further analysis based on the analytical solution requires additional development and is not pursued in this article.
+We note that further analysis based on this analytical solution requires additional work and is not pursued in this article.